Swedz/tesseract-neoforge/docs/MI_HOOKS.md

 First you need to register your mod with the hook system.
 To do so, you must provide a hook registry and a hook listener.

-To register your mod's hook registry and listener, simply include the `@MIHookEntrypoint` annotation on your classes.
+To register your mod's hook registry and listener, include the `@MIHookEntrypoint` annotation on your classes.
 Be sure to include it on both the registry and the listener.
+Also, be sure to call `TesseractMI.init("your_mod_id")` in your mod constructor!
+Otherwise, your machines will not be registered.

 ### Hook Registries